Jashan-tech143/DatabaseManagement/README.md

 ## Name: Jashan
 ## Project Name: iCare4U - A Mental Health Platform

 # Developed and optimized a mental health platform where users can book therapy sessions with specialized therapists.
-The platform includes functionality for client management, session bookings, therapist feedback, and specializations (as a bridge table, many-to-many relationship).
+The platform includes functionality for client management, session bookings, therapist feedback, and specializations (as a bridge table, many-to-many relationship) using SQL Server Management Studio (SSMS).

 # Key Tasks & Achievements: